 On October 11, 2017, Governor Jerry Brown signed into law Senate Bill 620 to give discretion to judges at the local level to determine on a case-by-case basis if a ten, twenty or life-term enhancement in sentencing is proper for an individual defendant in any felony case involving the use of a firearm.
-It does not give judges the ability to dismiss a firearm enhancement, as many people believe, but it allows the judge discretion to determine if a shorter or longer enhancement fits for the crime at issue.
+It does not give the judge the power to reduce the enhancement, i.e. from twenty years to ten years, but only allows the judge to dismiss the enhancemet under Penal Code § 1385 (“in the interests of justice”).

 What One Should Learn from This Article: SB620 does not have retroactive effect, meaning if one’s sentence is final, one may not have a firearm enhancement reduced.
 While most new laws that reduce a punishment are retroactive, SB620 specifically and unfortunately states that it is not.